castor-labs/php-ext-identifier/README.md

 For comprehensive performance analysis, see [BENCH.md](BENCH.md) which includes:

-- **Detailed benchmark results** - Complete performance measurements
 - **Comparison with popular libraries** - Head-to-head performance analysis
 - **Real-world performance impact** - Scalability and efficiency metrics
-- **Benchmark methodology** - How to run and interpret benchmarks

 ## Contributing